mannem/logstash-input-dynamodb/README.md

 **NOTE: First, make sure you have *Enabled Streams* (see above) for your DynamoDB table(s) before running logstash.
 The streams should also have required view type (like new_and_old_images) that is specified in configuration.
 Logstash for DynamoDB requires that each table you are logging from have a streams enabled to work.**

-In the local Logstash directory type the following command:
+In the local Logstash directory type a command similar to this:

 ```
 bin/logstash -e 'input {